07 Apr Five Easy Steps To Better Posture (no more texting neck!)

 - If you’re feeling the pinch from bending your head down to look at the screen, enjoy a few neck and shoulder rolls throughout the day, to reduce shoulder and neck tension.

-Flex is holding the Postural Taping to Alleviate Neck & Shoulder Pain workshop on May 6 in our Central studio.
+Flex holds workshops on Postural Taping to Alleviate Neck & Shoulder Pain.
 For more information, go to: https://flexhk.com/workshop/